Skip to main content

 Functions

-The function signature consists of the fun keyword, followed by the function name, parameters (if any), and the body of the function enclosed in curly braces {}.
+A function signature in Wave begins with the fun keyword, followed by the function name, any parameters (if present), and the function body enclosed in braces {}.

 Defining a Function